GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/3a6c0cbf-9f1d-4323-ad33-5e0031b7e3d9)

-Last but not least, and since there are some server and performance costs for the website owners every time their data gets fetched, it is a nice and considered practice to avoid sending a big amount of URL request.
+Last but not least, and since there are some server and performance costs for the website owners every time their data gets fetched, it is a nice and considered practice to avoid sending a big amount of URL requests.

 There's much more information about Web Scaping that can be found in the  website [ZenRows Blog - Web Scraping Best Practices and Tools 2023](https://www.zenrows.com/blog/web-scraping-best-practices#respect-robots-txt-sitemap)